 What does this mean for you and your foundation?
 The backfilled soil surrounding your foundation will always be looser and more absorbent of water than the dense, hard-packed virgin soil around it.
 This forms a sort of clay bowl around your house—one that creates an artificial water table around your home.
 High water tables can exert a significant amount of hydrostatic pressure on your foundation walls.

 Water is heavy!
 As the soil around your home becomes soaked with moisture, the soil expands, and the weight of the water begins to press on your foundation.
 This is known as hydrostatic pressure.

 As hydrostatic pressure builds against your foundation, water will work its way into your basement or crawl space in any way possible.
 Water can make its way through concrete cracks in the walls or floors, through openings around pipes, through basement windows, or even directly through the porous concrete.
 If you have block walls, water may pass through the block and begin to fill the open cavities inside your walls.
 The most common way that water enters a home is through the foundation wall-floor joint.
 We find that most flooded basements start with a leak here, where the floor and wall meet.

 Call AquaGuard for Basement Waterproofing in Atlanta

 A single house could have one or several of these issues, and some are easier to spot than others.
 If you think your home may be experiencing any of these issues, it is important to get them addressed immediately before it becomes worse.
-Our experts at AquaGuard are happy to come out and take a look to address any current or potential issues your home’s foundation may have.
+Our Atlanta basement leak repair and waterproofing experts at AquaGuard are happy to come out and take a look to address any current or potential issues your home’s foundation may have.

-To learn more about the services we provide to waterproof your basement, call or e-mail us today for a no-obligation, free basement waterproofing evaluation!
+To learn more about the services we provide to waterproof your basement and our Atlanta foundation moisture barrier products, call or e-mail us today for a no-obligation, free basement waterproofing evaluation!